Horsemen of Apocalypse: Mutant X

 In the Mutant X series, Angel was chosen as Apocalypse's Horseman of Death, but went through a dramatically different transformation with bat-like wings and the ability to breathe fire.
 To signify his transformation, he changed his name to The Fallen and sided against Apocalypse with Havok's group known as the Six.
 Eventually his treachery got the best of him and Fallen betrayed his teammates to realign himself with the Horsemen against an evil Professor X. The other Horsemen were all new characters except for War, who resembled Abraham Kieros.

-Ultimate Horsemen
+Ultimate Marvel

 In the Ultimate Marvel reality, Sinister is mentioned to be the first Horseman.
-He is later transformed into Apocalypse after committed several murders on his behalf, only to be defeated by a Phoenix Force empowered Jean Grey.
+He is later transformed into Apocalypse after committed several murders on his behalf, only to be defeated by a Phoenix Force-empowered Jean Grey.
 Sinister has since revealed himself since the Ultimatum Wave, and is now, along with Layla Miller, tracking four specific mutants and the White Hot Room.
 Havok is revealed to be one and it's speculated that Quicksilver is also one of them.
 Layla also believes that Havok knows the identity of the fourth which indicates they already had found three of them.
 But since their mission never comes into fruition, as the entire Ultimate Universe came to an end as a consequence of a phenomenon known as an incursion, it remains to be seen, if these four mutants would have any relation to the Horsemen.